-Our manufacturing and design processes and those of our third-party suppliers are required to comply with the FDA's Quality System Regulation ("QSR") and the EU's Medical Device Directive ("MDD"), both of which cover procedures and documentation of the design, testing, production, control, quality assurance, labeling, packaging, storage and shipping of Zio monitors.
+Our manufacturing and design processes and those of our third-party suppliers are required to comply with the FDA's Quality System Regulation ("QSR") and the EU's Medical Device Directive ("MDD"), through May 2021, after which time compliance with the Medical Device Regulation ("MDR") will be required.
+All of these regulations cover procedures and documentation requirements for the design, testing, production, control, quality assurance, labeling, packaging, storage and shipping of Zio monitors.
 We are also subject to similar state requirements and licenses, and to ongoing ISO compliance in all operations, including design, manufacturing, and service, to maintain our CE Mark.
 In addition, we must engage in extensive recordkeeping and reporting and must make available our facilities and records for periodic unannounced inspections by governmental agencies, including the FDA, state authorities, EU Notified Bodies and comparable agencies in other countries.
 If we fail a regulatory inspection, our operations could be disrupted and our manufacturing interrupted.
 Failure to take adequate corrective action in response to an adverse regulatory inspection could result in, among other things, a shutdown of our manufacturing or product distribution operations, significant fines, suspension of marketing clearances and approvals, seizures or recalls of our device, operating restrictions and criminal prosecutions, any of which would cause our business to suffer.
 Furthermore, our key component suppliers may not currently be or may not continue to be in compliance with applicable regulatory requirements, which may result in manufacturing delays for our product and cause our revenue to decline.